 A stock split is often a sign that a company is thriving and that its stock price has increased.
 While that’s a good thing, it also means the stock has become less affordable for investors.
 As a result, companies may do a stock split to make the stock more affordable and enticing.

 As a company’s stock price increases, investors are rewarded with higher returns.
-Eventually, the stock may reach a price that makes it difficult for new investors to jump in and purchase shares.
+Eventually, the stock may reach a price that makes it difficult for new investors to enter the market and purchase shares.
 This is where the stock split comes in.

-Companies that do splits tend to do so because their stocks have risen a lot – and stocks with positive momentum often tend to keep rising.
+Companies that split tend to do so because their stocks have risen significantly, and stocks with positive momentum often continue to increase.

 Although the number of shares outstanding increases by a specific multiple, the share price should drop in proportion to that multiple, because the split does not make the company more valuable – or so the theory goes.
 In reality, it’s a bit more complicated.